How to design a sage green kitchen

 Sage green is special because it complements a whole host of other colours, from pure white to midnight black.
 The best way to find the right match is to play around – use our kitchen planner to experiment with your dream design.

 However, there are certain classic colour combinations that work especially well.

 For a country cottage kitchen

 A single dark feature, such as a range oven, will give a rustic edge to the overall effect.
-Similarly, touches of copper across the scheme, such as on a pendant light, taps or cupboard door handles, will bring an antique shine to a country kitchen.
+Similarly, touches of copper across the scheme, such as a pendant light, taps, or cupboard door handles, will bring an antique shine to your country or shaker kitchen.